Proxy Controls and Panel Data: Empirical Applications

+We apply the approach to identification with fixed-$T$ panels described in Section 2.2, allowing for time-varying preferences and unobserved assets.
+In this setting the condition that outcomes do not feed back to future confounders nor treatments seems reasonable.
+While total expenditure on non-durables directly impacts household assets, the proportion of this that is allocated to food does not.

+Let $X_{t}$ denote the total expenditure on non-durables in period $t$ and $Y_t$ the share of this expenditure allocated to food.
+We have $10$ periods of data and aim to estimate causal effects at time $t=4$.
+In line with Section 2.2, we set $V=Y_{[1:3]}$ and $Z=X_{[5:10]}$.
+We take $D=X_{[1:3]}$ which allows for the possibility that total expenditure in some period can directly impact expenditure at most three periods ahead and preferences/financial assets up to four periods ahead.

+We apply our method using the first-stage series ridge regression procedures specified in Section 3.3.
+The vectors of basis functions include all squares and interactions of the variables.
+First-stage penalty parameters are set to zero and for the second stage penalty $\lambda_0$ we simply use the square root of the sample size.

-Sub-Figure 1.a plots our nonparametric estimate of the average over our sample of the structural Engel curve for food.
-The sub-figure shows a downward-sloping Engel curve that (with a log scale for total expenditure) is subtly concave.
+Figure 4.a plots our nonparametric estimate of the average structural Engel curve for food.
+The figure shows a downward-sloping Engel curve that (with a log scale for total expenditure) is subtly concave.
 The downward slope of the curve suggests that food is a normal good, at least in aggregate.

-At present, we lack results establishing the validity of the confidence bands in Figure 1.
-We include them nonetheless because they may be informative about the variability of our estimates.

-Sub-Figure 1.b presents estimates of the average change in the budget share of food from an exogenous $10\%$ increase in total expenditure broken down by the observed total expenditure.
-This is the difference of two conditional average structural Engel curves.
-In all cases the estimated change in expenditure share is negative, which again would be true of a normal good.